 - Any fees and commissions collected by PayLane shall be confirmed on a pertaining invoice issued by PayLane.
 The Merchant agrees to receive invoices in an electronic form.
-The invoices will be posted on an appropriate tab in the Merchant Account within the payout dates as defined in the Agreement.
+The invoices will be posted on an appropriate tab in the Merchant Account within the payout dates as defined in the Commercial Terms.

 - Any payment instructions involving currency conversion shall be performed at the exchange rate (buy or sell rate) provided for in the PayLane Currency Exchange Table in operation at the time of acceptance by PayLane of a payout execution instruction.
 The PayLane Currency Exchange Table is available in the Merchant Account.

 - Insofar as Acquiring Services are concerned, the total amount of funds to be paid out to the Merchant shall be shown in the Merchant Account.